PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 PCI DSS Audit Objectives and Process?

-It is led by QSA and examines how your company handles information about customer payments in accordance with the requirements mentioned in PCI DSS.
+A PCI DSS audit is led by a Qualified Security Assessor (QSA) and examines how your company handles customer payment information in accordance with the requirements defined in the PCI DSS.

-Find any security gaps and check if the company follows the latest PCI rules.
+- Identify any security gaps and verify whether the company follows the latest PCI DSS requirements.

-The QSA reviews your systems to see if you meet the 12 core PCI DSS requirements, either directly or with approved alternatives (called compensating controls).
-After the audit, the QSA prepares a Report on Compliance (ROC) to confirm your company’s compliance.
+The QSA reviews your systems to determine if you meet the 12 core PCI DSS requirements, either directly or through approved alternatives (known as compensating controls).
+Once the audit is complete, the QSA prepares a Report on Compliance (ROC) to confirm your organization’s compliance status.

 6 Steps of PCI Audit: